brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 - for the type author: to ensure that the concept was correctly opted into.
 In this case, if we got the signature to `print()`{:.language-cpp} wrong, that would be a compiler error at the point of definition.
 If we forgot to override a function entirely, that would be a compile error when we try to construct a `SeqNum` - with a clearly enumerated list of virtual functions we missed.
 - for the algorithm author: to ensure that the interface is used properly.
 In this case, if we wrote a function that took a `std::Printable const& p`{:.language-cpp} to apply to any printable type, and tried to write `p.print()`{:.language-cpp} or `p.display()`{:.language-cpp}, those would be compiler errors at the point of definition of the function - rather than at its point of use.

 Let's pick a different concept: equality comparable.
-Here's how we might implement that a classical, object-oriented interface (there may be a better way to do this, specifically, but hopefully this is sufficiently illustrative):
+Here's how we might implement that as a classical, object-oriented interface (there may be a better way to do this, specifically, but hopefully this is sufficiently illustrative):

 ```cpp
 template <typename T>